tmokmss/deploy-time-build/API.md

 - *Type:* string[]
 - *Default:* nothing is excluded

-Glob patterns to exclude from the copy.
+File paths matching the patterns will be excluded.

+See `ignoreMode` to set the matching behavior.
+Has no effect on Assets bundled using the `bundling` property.

 ---